 Application materials for DHPSNY's Planning & Assessment Services are accepted year-round and reviewed three times a year.
-The deadline for our next review period is Friday, November 17.
-Applications must be postmarked or received via email by this deadline to be reviewed.
-The next deadline will be in spring 2018.
+The next application review deadline is Friday, March 16th, 2018.
+Applications must be received by the deadline to be considered for the current round.

 DHPSNY staff is available to assist you in completing the application form.
 Please contact Anastasia Matijkiw, DHPSNY Program Coordinator, for assistance, questions about eligibility, or additional information at (215) 545-0613 or firstname.lastname@example.org.